 What will happen to reciprocal EU/EEA healthcare arrangements after the date UK leaves the EU?

 The UK government has published information about access to healthcare for EU, EEA and Swiss nationals visiting the UK after Brexit.
-You will still be able to use your EHIC issued by the country where you live if you arrive in the UK before the UK leaves the EU.
+You will still be able to use your EHIC issued by the country where you live if you arrive in the UK before the end of the transition period (31 December 2020).
 This cover will last until the end of your stay, even if after exit day.

-Eligible students are advised to apply to the EU Settlement Scheme for pre-settled/settled status as this protects your access to healthcare as well as your immigration status.
+Eligible students are advised to apply to the EU Settlement Scheme for pre-settled/settled status as this protects your access to healthcare after the transition period as well as your immigration status.

-Your EHIC may not be valid if you arrive in the UK after the UK leaves the EU.
+Your EHIC may not be valid if you arrive in the UK after the end of the transition period.
 You should buy insurance to cover your healthcare as you would if visiting another non-EU country.

 Further information about access to healthcare for EU, EEA and Swiss students is available on the UKCISA (UK Council for International Student Affairs) website.

-For the latest information on visiting Europe after Brexit, go to the Government’s website.
+For the latest information on visiting Europe from 1 January 2021, please visit the government’s website.

 Will Sussex continue to participate in the Erasmus+ programme?

-Under a withdrawal agreement between the UK and the EU, the UK would continue to be able to participate in the Erasmus+ programme until 2020/21.
-Future participation after 2020 would be decided as part of the future partnership negotiations.
+The UK has now entered a ‘transition phase’ which will last until the end of December 2020.
+Under the withdrawal agreement between the UK and the EU, the UK will continue to be able to participate in the Erasmus+ programme during this time.

 For Sussex students studying or working abroad through the Erasmus+ programme in 2019/20: